-Commercial Paper Self-Liquidity Program - In June 2014, the DART Board approved a new Commercial Paper Self-Liquidity Program that allowed DART to issue up to \$200 million in commercial paper notes backed by self-liquidity.
+Commercial Paper Self-Liquidity (CPSL) Program - In June 2014, the DART Board approved a new CPSL Program that allowed DART to issue up to \$200 million in commercial paper notes backed by self-liquidity.
 Under this program, DART provides self-liquidity in an aggregate principal amount of \$200 million plus 90 days interest calculated at an interest rate of 12 percent of the outstanding commercial paper debt.
 DART also maintains at least 2.0 times the debt service coverage amount for the self-liquidity commercial paper notes and ensures no more than \$35 million of the commercial paper notes mature within five days.
-In September 2018, the DART Board authorized the reduction of the Commercial Paper Self-Liquidity Program from \$200 million to \$125 million for the purpose of reducing the coverage requirement.
-During FY 2022 and 2021, DART has complied with the requirements of the self-liquidity program.
+In September 2018, the DART Board authorized the reduction of the CPSL Program from \$200 million to \$125 million to reduce the coverage requirement.
+During FY 2023 and 2022, DART complied with the requirements of the self-liquidity program.